 ZTL Zones in Italy

 Large cities like Rome, Florence, and Milan have instituted ZTL Zones (Zona Traffico Limitato).
 These are zoned off steets to reduce traffic congestion.
 They are monitored by cameras and when you cross into one a ticket is issued and sent to the address on the car’s registration.
 If you are renting a car in Italy the ticket will be forwarded on to you.
 Ask and study maps to make sure you know where these zones are.

 It’s also worth noting that in smaller towns, driving and parking is for locals only.
 These aren’t ZTL Zones, but you will be restricted for parking outside the town center and walking/biking in.
 We saw this most notably in Lucca, Perugia, and Siena.

 Should You Rent a Car in Italy?

-While public transport in Italy is generally quite good it helps to have your own car if you are two or more.
+While public transport in Italy is generally quite right, it helps to have your car if you are two or more.
 Having a car and renting a car in Italy gives you great freedom to get off the traditional tourist track and seeing places that aren’t usually accessible.
-Car rentals in Italy aren’t ridiculously expensive and I think renting one is well worth the adventure!
+Car rentals in Italy aren’t ridiculously expensive, and I think renting one is well worth the adventure!